Pulover/PuloversMacroCreator/Documentation/Export.md

 Changes various options for the exported script's Auto-Execute Section.
 For more information see [AutoHotkey documentation](http://autohotkey.com/docs).

+### #Include

-**\#Include**: Includes in the script files with external functions using the #Include directive, when they are present in one of the exported macros.
+Includes in the script files with external functions using the #Include directive, when they are present in one of the exported macros.

+### Global Variables

-**Global Variables**: If you have defined [User Global Variables](Settings.html#user-global-variables) you can select which of them will be included in the exported file.
+If you have defined [User Global Variables](Settings.html#user-global-variables) you can select which of them will be included in the exported file.
 They will be added to the Auto-execute section.

+### Speed

-**Speed**: Increases or decreases the delay of Sleep (Pause) commands in exported scripts.
+Increases or decreases the delay of Sleep (Pause) commands in exported scripts.

+### COM Objects

-**COM Objects**: Default behavior for the *Automatically create COM object* option in **Expression** window.
+Default behavior for the *Automatically create COM object* option in **Expression** window.
 [ComObjCreate](https://autohotkey.com/docs/commands/ComObjCreate.htm) will create a new COM object based with the given CLSID, while [ComObjActive](https://autohotkey.com/docs/commands/ComObjActive.htm) will try to connect to an existing instance of the application.

 ### Related